j-brentt/translationApp/README.md

 Welcome to my Translation App!

 # Intro
-This application that I created utilizes Microsoft's translate API for various language applications.
+This application that I created utilizes Microsoft's translate API for translating from English to a variety of languages.

 ## Built with
 - Python